apache/asterixdb/asterix-doc/src/site/markdown/AsterixSimilarityQueries.md

-In this query, we first declare Jaccard as the similarity function using `simfunction` and specify the threshold `0.6f` using `simthreshold`.
+In this query, we first declare Jaccard as the similarity function using `simfunction` and then specify the threshold `0.6f` using `simthreshold`.

 ## Similarity Join Queries ##

-AsterixDB supports fuzzy joins between two data sets.
-The following [query](AdmAql101.html#Query_5_-_Fuzzy_Join) finds, for each Facebook user, all Twitter users with names "similar" to their name based on the edit distance.
+AsterixDB supports fuzzy joins between two sets.
+The following [query](AdmAql101.html#Query_5_-_Fuzzy_Join) finds, for each Facebook user, all Twitter users with names similar to their name based on the edit distance.

         use dataverse TinySocial;